Chan Man Fai: Tai Po

 On 29 July 2019, Chan was unveiled as a Tai Po player.

 Kowloon City

 In July 2022, Chan joined Kowloon City.

+Sha Tin

+On 8 August 2026, Chan returned to top-flight and joined Sha Tin as a player-coach.

 International career

-As a member of the Hong Kong national under-23 football team member, Chan took part in the 2010 Asian Games.
+As a member of the Hong Kong national under-23 football team, Chan took part in the 2010 Asian Games.
 He appeared as a substitute, took a pass from teammate Lam Hok Hei and scored the equalising goal for Hong Kong against United Arab Emirates in the 81st minute in the first group match.
 Afterwards, he claimed this was the most important goal of his career so far.
 United Arab Emirates did not concede another goal again until the final when they lost to Japan.
 He also scored against Bangladesh to give Hong Kong a 4–1 victory.